 - 1 tsp almond extract

 In a heat-proof bowl over a small pot of simmering water, melt the chocolate.
+(You could also use a microwave at about 50% power for one minute at a time; stir after each interval until the choclated is melted.)
 Remove from heat and allow to cool somewhat.

 Place the flour, cocoa powder, cornstarch, baking soda and salt in a small bowl and stir together.